The Design Process: The Contractor’s Edition

 I also set aside time for a one-hour visit on a biweekly (minimum) basis.
 During these visits, I have the final CD set with me, and will measure, note any changes and redline the drawings to match exactly what is being built.
 I then update the drawings to reflect this.
 I may also take photographs for reference and leave blue-tape notes.

-Note that the drawings we provide are as follows:
+The drawings we provide are as follows:

 Floor plans (to include floor finish plans when needed, power plans, etc.)

 Building and Wall Sections

 Window, Door, Millwork, and Finish Schedules (with a link in the schedule to the manufacturer specs)- finish schedules will include the nitty gritty down to grout, switchplate covers, switch types, etc.

 Detail drawings as-needed (I am hoping this process will help me to think this out further and provide better details for you!)

 Reflected Ceiling Plans (with lighting- we typically do not dimension lighting for renovations because the joists need to make the final determination.
 We would like to be on-site to clarify locations)

 A couple notes: